utmstack/Documentation/QuickStart.md

 ## 2. Initial Configuration

-Post installation, the first time you get access to utmstack, its going to be required that enter the old password and establish the new one.The default username is `admin`.
-Your initial password and other configurations can be found in `/root/utmstack.yml`.
+Post installation, the first time you get access to UTMStack, its going to be required that enter the old password and establish the new one.The default username is `admin`.
+Your initial password and other configurations can be found in `/root/UTMStack.yml`.

  After that you need to configure the email setting